Skip to main content

 Decision framework for platform selection

-Choose Clerk when building modern Next.js/React applications requiring rapid development (hours to days), needing pre-built UI components with comprehensive coverage, requiring organizations/multi-tenancy for B2B SaaS, having budget allowing $0.02/MAU after 10K users, prioritizing developer experience and modern developer tooling, and valuing performance optimizations like sub-15ms Edge Runtime auth checks.
-Clerk best serves startups, SaaS products, and B2B applications with fewer than 100,000 users.
+Choose Clerk when building modern Next.js/React applications requiring rapid development (hours to days), needing pre-built UI components with comprehensive coverage, requiring organizations/multi-tenancy for B2B SaaS, having budget allowing $0.02/MRU after 50K included users on Pro, prioritizing developer experience and modern developer tooling, and valuing performance optimizations like sub-15ms Edge Runtime auth checks.
+Clerk best serves startups, SaaS products, and B2B applications.
+The "First Day Free" billing policy means users who sign up and don't return within 24 hours aren't counted.

 Choose Auth0 when enterprise-grade compliance is mandatory (SOC 2, HIPAA, ISO, PCI), facing complex authentication requirements with multiple identity providers, needing extensive provider support (SAML, OIDC, 20+ social providers), having dedicated authentication engineering resources, supporting premium pricing budgets, or requiring multi-framework/multi-platform support.
 Auth0 best serves large enterprises, regulated industries, and applications with complex authentication flows.